Minnesota crosses troubling COVID-19 thresholds

 An uptick in cases in Winona County appears to be linked to the return of students to local colleges, Ehresmann said.
 Statewide, there have been more than 250 known infections involving college students and staff members — many of whom were infected elsewhere and brought the virus to campuses.

-The state has advised college students to “lay low” and avoid group gatherings in the two weeks before returning to campuses to increase their chances of arriving virus-free.
+The state has advised college students to avoid group gatherings in the two weeks before returning to campuses to increase their chances of arriving virus-free.